apache/pekko-connectors/docs/src/main/paradox/google-cloud-pub-sub.md

 ## Usage

-The Pub/Sub connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.
+The Pub/Sub connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Apache Pekko Connectors.
 Additional Pub/Sub-specific configuration settings can be found in its own @github[reference.conf](/google-cloud-pub-sub/src/main/resources/reference.conf).

 And prepare the actor system.